 Basis the business type you can opt for the respective category of A2P Messaging that suits your business needs.
 But before getting into the business please refer to the detailed regulations and restrictions which are associated with each SMS type, as explained below

-Specific Time Window –In India, the time window from 9:00 am to 9:00 pm is defined to send the promotional messages.
+In India, the time window from 9:00 AM to 9:00 PM is defined to send promotional messages.
 Before and after, no messages can be sent, so be sure to make a request in advance for sending promotional messages for your business through Bulk SMS providers.

 To avoid SMS spamming or flooding, there needs to be a gap of 20 minutes for every same promotional message i.e. same text body from the same sender to the same receiver.
 If you need to send messages more frequently, then it is better to get two different numbers with different shortcodes.

-We have already defined what exactly transactional messages are but apart from that it also needs to fulfill the following two requirements,
+We have already defined what exactly transactional messages are but apart from that it also needs to fulfil the following two requirements:

-- It is required that transactional messaged should be sent from pre-registered sender id, that need to be in alphabetic format.
+1. It is required that transactional messages should be sent from pre-registered sender id, which needs to be in alphabetic format.

 Transactional SMS messages do no imposed by the limitations of promotional messages such as DND database bypass and it can be sent any time of the day.